aitorgr/translate_routes/README.markdown

   root_en  /en {:action=>"index", :controller=>"home", :locale=>"en"}

 It's important to note that in this last case the original root route does not get the "locale" param.
-This allows controller code to distinguish the "unlocalized root" path ("/") from the "localized root" path ("/es", "/en") and to redirect the user to a suitable default locale from the unlocalized root.
+This allows controller code to distinguish the "unlocalized root" path ("/") from the "localized root" paths ("/es", "/en") and to redirect the user to a suitable default locale from the unlocalized root.
 The following example shows how to do it with the excellent http_accept_language plugin (http://github.com/iain/http_accept_language):

   def index
     available_locales = [ "es", "en"]

     unless params[ :locale]
       # if the locale is not specified in the URL we are in the unlocalized root path
       # we find the first available locale from the user agent's Accept-Language header